Shooting Sports Circuit Rules

 Each tournament will recognize, at minimum, at least one award in each of the following categories: High Overall, High Overall Spinal Cord Injured, Handicap [Long (25-27), Mid (22-24.5) and Short (19-21.5) yardages], and both Doubles and Singles in the each of the following classes: AA, A, B, C, and D classes, respectively.
 The hierarchy of prestige of the mandatory awards coincides with the order of listing in the preceding sentence.
 Additional awards may be presented at the discretion of the host chapter.
 If 2nd place awards are presented, they will follow the same hierarchy.

-Starting with the 11th Annual Trap Circuit, National PVA Sports and Recreation will host the year-end circuit tournament on a range of National PVA’s choosing.
+Starting with the 11th Annual Shooting Sports Circuit, National PVA Sports and Recreation will host the year-end circuit tournament on a range of National PVA’s choosing.
 In addition to the above described tournament awards, National PVA will provide the End-Of-Circuit awards.